Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

-- Instant and automatic proof that the code works anytime, anywhere
+- Instant and automatic proof that the code works anytime, anywhere.

-- Confidence to refactor code, resulting in improved design and better maintainability
+- Confidence to refactor code, resulting in improved design and better maintainability.

-- Almost-instant feedback if something breaks
+- Almost instant feedback if something breaks.

-A critical metric for assessing ‘release readiness’ is application coverage.
+A critical metric for assessing release readiness is application coverage.
 Application coverage is the aggregation and correlation of code coverage from various testing techniques.
 By aggregating code coverage from all testing practices, organizations can have better visibility into risky areas of the application.

 No Time for Testing?
 No Problem

-In addition to enabling more accurate quality and coverage metrics, application coverage can also help organizations focus testing efforts when time constraints limit their ability to run the full suite of manual regression tests.
+In addition to enabling more accurate quality and coverage metrics, application coverage can help organizations focus testing efforts when time constraints limit their ability to run the full suite of manual regression tests.
 In exploratory testing, for example, testers know that the code around certain functionality has changed and quickly attempt to identify unexpected behavior by performing manual testing around the changed functionality.

-A Development Testing platform such as Parasoft DTP can reduce the dependency on arbitrary exploratory testing by providing teams with a better understanding of what changed, what areas are potentially impacted, and what needs to be retested.
+A development testing platform such as Parasoft DTP can reduce the dependency on arbitrary exploratory testing by providing teams with a better understanding of what changed, what areas are potentially impacted, and what needs to be retested.
 Exploratory testing then becomes an additional layer of testing used to fill in any gaps.

 No Single Metric or Activity Is a Defect Prevention Cure-All